vsaddr-github/dice_and_splice/README.md

 Only png, tiff, jpeg, gif file types are supported (IM supported formats) -- but **NOT** camera RAW files.

 ### Usage
 The easiest way to use on Windows : drop  the input file via "drag and drop"  on the batch file and output will appear in sliced directory underneaf the folder where input file is located.
+You can run number of conversions simultaneosly.

 or
 Run from DOS/CMD prompt

 `dice_n_splice.bat <input_file_name>`

+note onle file is accepted as input in one invokation